linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 # Desktop Environment|../common/deepin-system.svg|

 ## Overview
-deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd.  Google Chrome, QQ, Netease Cloud Music and many deepin applications have been preinstalled.
+deepin is an elegant, easy to use and reliable Linux desktop operating system developed by Deepin Technology Co., Ltd.  Many polpular software and deepin applications have been preinstalled.
 It not only meets your office needs, but also allows you to experience a variety of recreational activities.
 With continually improved and perfected functions, we believe deepin will be loved and used by more and more users.

 ![1|desk](jpg/desk.jpg)

 ### Welcome

 After login deepin for the first time, a welcome program will automatically start.
-You can watch the introduction video to get deepin new features, select desktop mode and icon theme, enable window effect, and know more about deepin.
+View the introduction to get deepin new features, select desktop mode and icon theme, enable window effect, and know more about deepin.

 ![0|welcome](jpg/welcome.jpg)